Weekend World (album)

 Weekend World is the British drum and bass group E-Z Rollers' second album.
 It was released in 1998.
 In 1999, the album was re-released with two bonus tracks and slightly altered track listing and cover art.
 The song "Short Change" was used as the main menu music for the 1999 game Grand Theft Auto 2.
+The songs "Soundclash" and "Retro" were both used in the 1998 video game Toca 2: Touring Cars.
+"Soundclash" played in a shortcut cutscene before the game started and "Retro" was the main menu music.